-If we are unable to integrate future acquisitions successfully, our operating results and prospects could be harmed.
+We may pursue acquisitions of complementary businesses, products of technologies to grow our business.
+If we are unable to identify, finance, or integrate future acquisitions successfully, our operating results and prospects could be harmed.

-In addition to our acquisition of DVS, we may make additional acquisitions to improve our product offerings or expand into new markets.
+In order to grow our business, we may make acquisitions to improve our product offerings and technologies or to expand into new markets.
 Our future acquisition strategy will depend on our ability to identify, negotiate, complete, and integrate acquisitions and, if necessary, to obtain satisfactory debt or equity financing to fund those acquisitions.
 Mergers and acquisitions are inherently risky, and any transaction we complete may not be successful.
-Our acquisition of DVS was our first acquisition of another company.
+To date, we have completed only one material acquisition, the acquisition of DVS in 2014, and there can be no assurances that we will be able to source, negotiate, or complete acquisitions that are complementary to our business.
+In addition, we may be required to finance future acquisitions through debt financings, which may not be available on terms our board of directors believes to be commercially reasonable, or we may fund acquisitions through the issuance of equity securities, which could be dilutive to existing stockholders.
 Any merger or acquisition we may pursue would involve numerous risks, including but not limited to the following:

-- · difficulties in integrating and managing the operations, technologies, and products of the companies we acquire; - · diversion of our management's attention from normal daily operation of our business; - our inability to maintain the key business relationships and the reputations of the businesses we acquire; - our inability to retain key personnel of the acquired company; - uncertainty of entry into markets in which we have limited or no prior experience and in which competitors have stronger market positions; - our dependence on unfamiliar affiliates and customers of the companies we acquire; - · insufficient revenue to offset our increased expenses associated with acquisitions; - · our responsibility for the liabilities of the businesses we acquire, including those which we may not anticipate; and - · our inability to maintain internal standards, controls, procedures, and policies.
+- difficulties in integrating and managing the operations, technologies, and products of the companies we acquire; - diversion of our management's attention from normal daily operation of our business; - our inability to maintain the key business relationships and the reputations of the businesses we acquire; - our inability to retain key personnel of the acquired company; - uncertainty of entry into markets in which we have limited or no prior experience and in which competitors have stronger market positions; - our dependence on unfamiliar affiliates and customers of the companies we acquire; - insufficient revenue to offset our increased expenses associated with acquisitions; - · our responsibility for the liabilities of the businesses we acquire, including those which we may not anticipate; and - our inability to maintain internal standards, controls, procedures, and policies.